 If you do the fender cut smoothly & neatly, and clean up your cut nicely; it will probably not be noticed by anyone as not being stock.
 It makes removal of the rear tire easier on the twin shock machines, the tire/wheel can be much more easily tilted and removed (the cut is done on BOTH sides of the fender, identically).
 The cut ENDS at the BOTTOM of the license plate, that is masked by the mudflap in the below photo.

 This is a photo of my 1984 R100RT showing my fender modification, including a mudflap (optional item, see 2., below).

-2. You can install a rubber mudguard (mudflap), such as from JC Whitney ...or the ones I prefer, the shaped BMW ones (pricey though).
-Check the dealerships' on-line parts fiche for number & fit/model; those numbers may be superseded or obsolete, but do check with German and UK, etc. suppliers.
+2. You can install a rubber mudguard (mudflap), such as from JC Whitney ...or the ones I prefer, the nicely-shaped BMW ones (pricey though).
+Check the dealerships' on-line parts fiche for number & fit/model; these numbers may be superseded or obsolete, but do check with German and UK, etc. suppliers.

 Black, 46-62-1-230-797, from 9/78

 NOTE: Some may be obsolete, some come with nuts, bolts, washers, etc. Because sometimes the flap only item, that means supposedly without hardware, IS shipped with the hardware, I suggest you get whatever number is still available, fits, and in white or black.
 Check with a dealership on-line fiche, perhaps BMW has straightened out these numbers by the time you read this.